Dylanooo/OCRKit/README.md

 # OCRKit
-Based on OpenCV2 and TesseractOCR image character recognition technology
+Based on OpenCV2 and TesseractOCR technology to realize image text recognition customizable framework